kratiuk/commentlinking/README.md

 - [ ] 🎨 Add functionality to configure anchor and link styles
 - [ ] 🔄 Add functionality to disable new syntax if users want to use only legacy syntax
 - [ ] 🏷️ Add button in anchor tree to toggle between displaying anchor IDs and preview text
+- [ ] 🔍 Add support for displaying all links to a specific anchor in the editor

 ---